This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 Support for Israel’s right to exist in peace and security;

-Recognition that direct negotiations between the parties are the only way to achieve a sustainable agreement, and a call for a return to such negotiations.
+Recognition that direct negotiations between the parties are the only way to achieve a sustainable agreement, and a call for a return to such negotiations; and

-New Zealand has announced six tranches of support to the humanitarian response, totalling NZ$29.5 million, to address urgent humanitarian needs in response to the Israel-Hamas conflict.
-This includes contributions of NZ$14.5 million to the World Food Programme (WFP); $8 million to the United Nations Children’s Fund (UNICEF); NZ$5 million to the International Committee of the Red Cross (ICRC); and $2 million to the United Nations 2720 Mechanism for Gaza.
+New Zealand has announced eight tranches of support to the humanitarian response, totalling NZ$50.5 million, to address urgent humanitarian needs in response to the Israel-Hamas conflict.
+This includes contributions of NZ$20.5 million to the World Food Programme (WFP); NZ$14 million to the United Nations Children’s Fund (UNICEF); NZ$7 million to the International Committee of the Red Cross (ICRC); $2 million to the United Nations 2720 Mechanism for Gaza; NZ$6 million to the United Nations Mine Action Service (UNMAS); and NZ$1 million to the Office of the Quartet.

 New Zealand has also provided a $1 million contribution to support UNICEF’s response to humanitarian need in Lebanon, with a focus on health, nutrition, child protection, education, and water, sanitation and hygiene for affected Lebanese communities.
 This funding was announced in September 2024 following an escalation of hostilities between Israel and Hezbollah.

 The Ministry of Foreign Affairs and Trade publishes selected responses to Official Information Act (OIA) requests soon after the Ministry has sent the response to the requestor.
-A number of recent Israel-Hamas related responses are available below.
+A number of recent Israel-Hamas related responses and proactive releases are available below.

-What are New Zealand’s views on the ceasefire deal between Israel and Hamas?
+What are New Zealand’s views on the Peace Plan for Gaza?

 How has New Zealand responded to the Israel-Hamas conflict?